m-housni/full-crud-todosapp-in-different-stacks/README.md

 # TodosApp
 I have crafted a comprehensive Todo App with Full CRUD functionality, implemented across various technology stacks.
 This application serves as a fundamental example for me to delve into and explore innovative solutions and emerging technologies.
+Enjoy!

 ## Frameworkless
 - Typescript